Marganotvke/Simple-Lazy-GSpread-Wrapper/README.md

     import slgsw

-However, by doing so you will need to reference the module to use any function by typing "slgsw." in front of every slgsw function, for example:
+However, by doing so you will need to reference the module to use the initialization function by typing "slgsw." in front of every slgsw function, for example:

-    slgsw.get_cell_value("A1")
+    slgsw.slgsw("A1")

 which as you can see, can be a hassle for some.